Codice-Elit/Live-markdown-preview/README.md

-# Live-markdown-preview
+># Live-markdown-preview
-This is a markdown file previewer yep that's it
+>This is a markdown file previewer, yep that's it

-# Run
+># Running
-just download all the code and run the index.html file EZ :)
+>Just download all the code and run the index.html file
+>EZ :)